 When you have identified your most and least effective months, you need to then plan how you are going to use this information.
 How will you ramp up marketing efforts in the best months?
 How will you prepare for the slower seasons?
 Knowing when your sales are going to drop will allow you to make the most of the good seasons and generate enough leads and profit in this time to make up for the impending slow seasons.
 The key is to know your seasonality trends and ensure your business is prepared for them.

-For more information on this article, don’t hesitate to get in touch with The Lead Agency.
-We’re B2B marketing experts with significant experience across the B2B marketing landscape such as Lead Generation, B2B Branding and B2B Digital Marketing.
+Contact The Lead Agency for more guidance on how to implement seasonality in B2B marketing strategy.
+We are a team of B2B marketing experts with significant experience across the B2B marketing landscape including Lead Generation, B2B Branding and B2B Digital Marketing.